Ex-prosecutor to lead health care firm’s rape investigation

 Romley said he made it clear to Hacienda’s board that he will not bury any wrongdoing he may uncover.
 “I call it as I see it, and if not, I walk away,” Romley said.

+Romley said his review will include examining how visitors enter Hacienda’s buildings, whether doors are locked, reviewing safety audits and complaints, and trying to speak with the chief executive who recently quit.
+The former prosecutor also said he will ask doctors who cared for the victim why they didn’t know sooner that she was pregnant.

-He is known for leading a team of prosecutors who pressed cases against Catholic priests in a sex abuse scandal about 15 years ago.
+Romley is known for leading a team of prosecutors who pressed cases against Catholic priests in a sex abuse scandal about 15 years ago.

 The Hacienda facility serves infants, children and young adults who are “medically fragile” or have developmental disabilities, according to its website.